RobTillaart/MCP_DAC/README.md

 - **uint8_t getGain()** returns gain set, default 1.

 The analog output cannot go beyond the supply voltage.
-So if Vref is connected to 5V, gain will not make 10 of it.
+So if Vref is connected to 5V, gain=2 will not output 10 Volts.

 ### Write